erniebrodeur/ruby-beautify/README.md

 ## Todo

 * Add vim style comment hinting.
-* Add 'best guest' for files that fail syntax checking.
-* Split up the spec into multiple specs.
 * remove the link to rbeautify (by 1.0).

 Longer term I'd like to do some more to assignment, line wrapping, and spacing in/around keywords.